blackteahamburger/uflash/README.rst

 py2hex
 ~~~~~~

-py2hex includes that same -r/--runtime option as uflash
-and adds an additional option -o/--outdir:

 To create output .hex files in the same directory as the input .py files::

    $ py2hex tests/example.py
    Hexifying example.py as: tests/example.hex

+py2hex includes that same -r/--runtime and -m/--minify options as uflash
+and adds an additional option -o/--outdir:

 To create output .hex files in a different directory::